rorni/ftp-loader/README.md

 ```
     url = "server.ftp.ru"
 ```
 2. Path to project's folder at FTP.
+For now only Unix-style is supported.
 ```
     path = "/projects/test-data"
 ```